 104 article articles found, showing 31 to 40:

-The Printer Working Group recently held a face-to-face meeting on April 28 through May 1, 2015 in Sunnyvale, CA. We discussed current and future liaison‘s with other standards groups and reviewed several drafts of in-progress specifications.
+The Printer Working Group recently held a face-to-face meeting in Boise, ID on April 26-28, 2016, in partnership with with The Linux Foundation OpenPrinting Workgroup.
+We discussed updates to and important issues in the broad Linux printing universe, and reviewed several drafts of in-progress specifications.

 We have rescheduled the required maintenance on the PWG web, FTP, and mail servers to this Friday, March 4, 2016 starting at 9am ET/6am PT.

 Expected downtime is approximately 4 hours.

 PWG Candidate Standard 5100.20-2016: IPP Everywhere Printer Self-Certification Manual v1.0 (SELFCERT) has been approved.
 This document defines IPP Everywhere Printer self-certification test procedures and the process required for PWG Members to register the test results on the PWG web site in order to use the “IPP Everywhere” logo.